Opinion: I feel more safe on a walking safari than I do in London at night

 Even without the gun, these guys know what they’re doing: they sometimes even track poachers for 10 days, sleeping underneath the stars, totally exposed to the eerie dark wilderness and whatever may be prowling within it.
 The fact they return unscathed each time is testament to their expertise.
 If you’ve ever heard the distant echoing “yipee” of a hyena on a still evening, you’ll know what I mean.
 Let’s just say, if I were to attempt a similar adventure, I doubt I’d make it 10 minutes.

 But that’s a whole other kettle of madness.
 In the daylight hours the action dies down.
-Whilst you’re walking the predators are enjoying a catnap and the hippos have already waddled back to their pods.
+Whilst you’re walking, the predators are enjoying a catnap and the hippos have already waddled back to their pods.
 But even with all these precautions in place, and armed with a gun and the knowledge that I’m almost certainly going to return unscathed, I get that feeling.

 It’s the same one – as I realised when my head snapped around at every little sound and my heart pounded – that I get when walking alone in London at night.